-The heat sink mount (Figure 17) has two pins on the bottom and four pins on the top.
+The heat sink mount (Figure 17 on the next page) has two pins on the bottom and four pins on the top.
 Notice that the bottom two pins are of different sizes.
 The size of the pins and the holes in the motherboard will determine the correct orientation.
 When the bracket is correctly installed, the four pins on top will be right next to the Pentium II CPU slot.